semestry/blackboard-mytimetable/README.md

 * __MyTimetable URL__: URL to your MyTimetable installation, used in the interface to link to the full timetable.
 Add `?requireLogin=true` to automatically trigger authentication.
 * __MyTimetable link target__: defines if the building block is loaded in a new window (`_blank`) or in the current window (`_top`).
+* __MyTimetable link description__: if set, overrides the link text to your MyTimetable installation.
 * __Maximum number of events to show__: maximum number of upcoming events shown in the building block.
 * __Default number of events to show__: default number of upcoming events shown in the building block (can be set by the user).
 * __Include activity type in overview__: display activity type column in the building block.